demetri800/SPLUNK-Home-Lab-/Purpleteam.md

 <img width="1191" height="344" alt="Screenshot 2026-09-26 at 2 07 48 PM" src="https://github.com/user-attachments/assets/0c6211d1-2c0c-49a5-b402-98a8d17d65c7" />

 This detection functions by identifying a high value persistence location being modified.
-The context provided by the event is used to determine whether the registry change was authorized or not.
+The context provided by the event is used to  understand why a result may deserve extra attention to be vetted.
 The goal is for the system to alert based on behavior rather than artifact specific detection.
 A detection rule that actively seeks for a specific keyword such as "Atomic Red Team" is ineffective, because attackers can label this value anything.

 Detection Logic Walkthrough: